Mid-America Council: Kit-Ke-Hak-O-Kut Lodge

 The Order of the Arrow Scouting's national honor society is represented in the Mid-America Council by the Kit-Ke-Hak-O-Kut Lodge.
 The lodge is administratively divided into chapters corresponding to the council's districts.
 The Kit-Ke-Hak-O-Kut Lodge is part of Section G5, in the Gateway Region.
-Home of Steven Buer, the 2022 National Vice Chief of the Order of the Arrow.
+Home of Steven Buer Jr., the 2022 National Vice Chief of the Order of the Arrow.